 The Town's State aid for the 2022 fiscal year was not reduced and the Town does not expect a reduction in State aid during the 2023 fiscal year.
-The Town does not believe that the increased costs or any potential reduction in State aid will have a material adverse impact on the finances of the Town.
+The Town does not believe any potential reduction in State aid will have a material adverse impact on the finances of the Town.